Sanjay1031/CapstoneProject/Design/DesignDoc.md

 _Define the DynamoDB tables you will need for the data your service will use.
 It may be helpful to first think of what objects your service will need, then translate that to a table structure, like with the *`Playlist` POJO* versus the `playlists` table in the Unit 3 project._

 * ExpenseTable
-  expenseId //  string
-  expenseName // string
-  expenseAmount // string
-  tag // string (GSI Partition Key) date // partition key, string
+  expenseId // partition key, string expenseName // string expenseAmount // string tag // string (GSI Partition Key) date // string (GSI Partition Key)

 * BudgetTable
-  budgetId // partition key, string targetAmount // string date // string status // boolean
+  budgetId // partition key, string targetAmount // string date // string